DanielWilliamClarke/Cujo/README.md

 ## // Todo

+- [ ] Find out why all images are loading twice
+- [ ] Convert all pngs and jpgs to Avifs
+- [ ] Switch all gifs to WebMs
 - [ ] Add Rust code coverage
 - [ ] Write front end tests

 ## // Done

+- [x] Fixed huge react bundle sizes - it was `react-icons` the whole time
 - [x] Swap React class components for React functional components
 - [x] Use GraphQL client to frontend
 - [x] Add a GraphQL API to backend